Maurolp15/Apple_Pay_Case_Study/README.md

 ## The Present

-  Through implementing Apple Pay, the company is transforming the payment transactions process wolrdwide by offering protection to the user’s personal information, the user’s privacy, by making payment transactions process faster and easier with touchless connections and worldwide commercial reach.
+  Through implementing Apple Pay, the company is transforming the payment transactions process worLdwide by offering protection to the user’s personal information, the user’s privacy, by making payment transactions process faster and easier with touchless connections and global commercial reach.
 Research from www.statista.com shows that Apple has reached more than 507 million users in September 2020 globally, however, the site states that the statistics are an estimate as Apple does not communicate its figures and the banks are legally forbidden to share the user’s information.

-The biggest advantage of Apple Pay is that the system can not be used with any other devised not made by Apple, Inc. The system lets only Apple operators make payments in different apps and webs, controlling the market.
+The biggest advantage of Apple Pay is that the system cannot be used with any other devised not made by Apple, Inc. The system lets only Apple operators make payments in different apps and webs, controlling the market.

 Apple Pay uses the EMV Payment Tokenization Specification, this technology keeps the user’s payment information private by replacing the Credit or Debit Card's numbers with a “dynamic security code” generated for each transaction, Apple stays away from the transaction between the vendor, the bank and the consumer.
 Apple Pay also uses EMV-mode to support the use of “Costumer Devise Cardholder Verification Method” by using touch ID, Face ID, the phone’s password or the Apple watch passwords in the costumer's device.